Madrasa: Early history

 The first institute of madrasa education was at the estate of Zayd ibn Arqam near a hill called Safa, where Muhammad was the teacher and the students were some of his followers.
-After Hijrah (migration) the madrasa of "Suffa" was established in Madina on the east side of the Al-Masjid an-Nabawi mosque.
+After Hijrah (migration) the madrasa of "Suffa" was established in Medina on the east side of the Al-Masjid an-Nabawi mosque.
 Ubada ibn as-Samit was appointed there by Muhammad as teacher and among the students.
 In the curriculum of the madrasa, there were teachings of The Qur'an, The Hadith, fara'iz, tajweed, genealogy, treatises of first aid, etc. There was also training in horse-riding, the art of war, handwriting and calligraphy, and athletics and martial arts.
 The first part of madrasa-based education is dated from the first day of "nabuwwat" to the first portion of the Umayyad Caliphate.
-At the beginning of the Caliphate period, the reliance on courts initially confined sponsorship and scholarly activities to major centres.
+At the beginning of the Caliphate period, the reliance on royal courts initially confined sponsorship and scholarly activities to major centres.

 In the early history of the Islamic period, teaching was generally carried out in mosques rather than in separate specialized institutions.
 Although some major early mosques like the Great Mosque of Damascus or the Mosque of Amr ibn al-As in Cairo had separate rooms which were devoted to teaching, this distinction between "mosque" and "madrasa" was not very developed.
-Notably, the al-Qarawiyyin (Jāmiʻat al-Qarawīyīn), established in 859 in the city of Fes, present-day Morocco, is considered the oldest university in the world by some scholars, though the application of the term "university" to institutions of the medieval Muslim world is disputed.
+Notably, the al-Qarawiyyin (Jāmiʻat al-Qarawīyīn), established in 859 in the city of Fez, present-day Morocco, is considered the oldest university in the world by some scholars, though the application of the term "university" to institutions of the medieval Muslim world is disputed.
 According to tradition, the al-Qarawiyyin mosque was founded by ALA, the daughter of a wealthy merchant named ALA.
 This was later followed by the Fatimid establishment of al-Azhar Mosque in 969–970 in Cairo, initially as a center to promote Isma'ili teachings, which later became a Sunni institution under Ayyubid rule (today's Al-Azhar University).
 By the 900s AD, the Madrasa is noted to have become a successful higher education system.